 The album also features some of the very best children’s singers.
 The boys and girls still sound like normal children, rather than professionals, while hitting all the right notes.

-If I had to pick a nit with this album then I could point to a couple of the spoken introductions, where Green seems to explains the passage in a slightly Arminan-ish way.
+If I had to pick a nit with this album then I could point to a couple of the spoken introductions, where Green seems to explain the passage in a slightly Arminan-ish way.
 But this really is a nitpick, because kids won’t notice, and the parts your children will be singing all over your house are the verses taken straight from Scripture.
 I love this album because I love hearing my daughter sing “And Jesus grew in wisdom, and stature and in favor with God and men” (Luke 2:52 and Track 8).
 Very fun!

 Never miss an article!